|Nutritional Guidelines (per serving)|

 Want to gussy up this super-simple recipe?
 Here are a few ideas:

-- Dollop on some thick whole milk Greek yogurt then drizzle with some extra virgin olive oil (I'd add a few grinding of freshly ground black pepper to the mix, but that's me)
+Dollop on some thick whole milk Greek yogurt then drizzle with some extra virgin olive oil; top is all with a few grinding of freshly ground black pepper and/or a sprinkle of Aleppo pepper flakes.

-- Grate on some pecorino or other hard sheep milk cheese (this is extra tasty with a bit of lemon zest as well)
+Grate on some pecorino or other hard sheep milk cheese, then sprinkle everything with a bit of finely grated or microplaned lemon zest.

-- Turn it almost into a light meal by topping the asparagus with an egg
+Turn it almost into a light meal by topping the asparagus with a poached egg.

-- Serve the asparagus with a dish of ponzu sauce for dipping (it's fun to let people eat asparagus with their hands, almost as if the spears are carrot sticks)
+Serve the asparagus with a dish of ponzu sauce for dipping (it's fun to let people eat asparagus with their hands, almost as if the spears were carrot sticks).